rafaeljsouza/portfolio/README.md

 This project is open-source and free to use for learning, personal use, or as inspiration for your own portfolio.

 ---

+## 🤝 Open Source for Beginner Devs

+This portfolio was designed to be simple, functional, and easy to adapt.
+If you're starting your journey as a developer and want a solid foundation to build your own portfolio, feel free to:

+- Clone this repository
+- Modify the design, text, or structure as you wish
+- Use it for learning, as a foundation, or for inspiration

+The structure was built focusing on organization, good practices, and modern technologies like Next.js, Tailwind, i18n, and forms with reCAPTCHA protection.
+If this project helps you in any way, let me know or leave a star on the repository—I'd be happy to hear about it 🙂

+> 💡 Wondering where to start?
+Check out the [contribution guide](CONTRIBUTING.md).

 Want to connect, contribute or chat about code?
 📬 [LinkedIn](https://www.linkedin.com/in/rafaeljsouza/) | [Portfolio](https://portfolio-rafaelsouza.netlify.app/)